 History of bilateral relations

-Switzerland opened a Consulate in Oslo as early as 1847 (becoming a Consulate General in 1921).
-Norway established a Consulate General in Zurich in 1906.
+Switzerland opened a consulate in Oslo in 1847 (which was upgraded to a consulate general in 1921).
+Norway established a consulate general in Zurich in 1906.
 In 1918, the Norwegian ambassador in Rome was accredited to Bern and the Swiss representative in Stockholm was accredited to Oslo.
-The legations that were opened in Bern and Oslo after the Second World War were elevated to the status of embassies in 1955 and 1957 respectively.
+The legations that were opened in Bern and Oslo after the Second World War were upgraded to the status of embassy in 1955 and 1957 respectively.

-Since 1951 the Swiss ambassador in Oslo has also been responsible for Iceland.
-In 2006 King Harald and Queen Sonja came on a state visit to Switzerland.
-In 2010 Doris Leuthard, the then President of the Swiss Confederation, was invited on a state visit to Oslo.
+Since 1951, the Swiss ambassador in Oslo has also been accredited to Iceland.
+In 2006, King Harald and Queen Sonja made a state visit to Switzerland.
+Doris Leuthard, the then President of the Swiss Confederation, was invited on a state visit to Oslo in 2010.